29.01.2026: New AI & ML research positions available at HAIML!

 Small Self-assessment task

-Before applying for a thesis at the chair of MMIS, please solve one of the following small self assessment tasks to show your skills:
+Before applying for a thesis at the chair of HAIML, please solve one of the following small self assessment tasks to show your skills:

 1. Signal Analysis